 EVISCERATE harvest zones

-- No crab harvest zones are currently under a harvest restriction requiring evisceration due to elevated levels of domoic acid.
+- No harvest zones are currently under an evisceration order for elevated levels of domoic acid.

 OPEN harvest zones